openedx/edx-documentation/en_us/course_authors/source/proctored_exams/rpnow_results.rst

-After learners complete a proctored exam, a reviewer from the proctoring service provider reviews the exam according to specific criteria, including the :ref:`Online Proctoring Rules <CA Online Proctoring Rules>`.
+After learners complete a proctored exam, a reviewer from the proctoring service provider reviews the exam according to specific criteria, including the :ref:`Online Proctoring Rules <Online Proctoring Rules>`.
 The value in the ``review_status`` column shows the outcome of the proctored exam review.

 Additionally, the value in the ``review_status`` column affects the following